 Changes to the Substantive Modifications section (pages 21-30)

-The department added language to clarify substantive change #1: Change in the educational mission.
+The department added language to clarify substantive change #1: Substantial change in the established educational mission or objectives of the college.

 The department replaced “A change in clock hours to credit hours or vice versa” with “Change in the way student progress is measured, including whether progress is measured in clock hours, credit-hours, semesters, trimesters, or quarters, or uses time-based or non-time-based methods.”

-The department changed how substantive modification #8 is measured to clarify that contracting with non-title IV certified institutions to provide greater than 25 percent of a college’s educational program.
+The department changed how substantive modification #8 is measured to clarify that contracting with non-title IV certified institutions to provide greater than 25 and up to 50 percent of a college’s educational program.
 This also includes a provision that the Council will make a final decision within 90 days of receipt of a materially complete request, unless the Council or its staff determine significant circumstances related to the substantive change require a review by the Council’s decision-making body in which a final decision will be made within 180 days.

-The department increased the accreditor’s role in oversight of substantive modification #11 – Establishment of a branch campus.
+The department increased the accreditor’s role in oversight of substantive modification #11 – Establishment of a new location or branch campus.
 Added in that the college’s fiscal and administrative capability to operate the location or branch campus and long-range planning for expansion.
 Added that the school must address the following: Clearly identified academic control; Adequate faculty, facilities, resources, and academic and student support systems in place; and the college is financially stable.

 Teach-Out Plans (pages 34-37)